Common sources of friction

-Most of the friction between residents is caused by noise, particularly music.
+Most disputes between residents are caused by noise, particularly music.

 The floors on levels 1 to 5 in the Gore Street building are original, and insulate poorly.
 Be conscious of the noise your activities are generating.